LensPlaysGames/Corth/Syntax.md

 It will trigger whenever you try to pop off the stack before pushing anything, for example. \
 `#`

-This program would compile to nothing but the boiler-plate assembly, as the validator would remove invalid tokens (such as the `dump` operator trying to pop off the stack before anything was pushed on to it).
+This program would compile to nothing but the boiler-plate assembly, as the validator would remove invalid tokens (such as the `dump` operator trying to pop off the stack before anything was pushed on to it). \
+While it would compile, it would generate a warning while doing so, stating that the stack protection was invoked by the validator.

 ## Operators:
 |Operator|Meaning|Description|